-Lauren, too, was a native Spanish speaker.
-Her parents taught her to appreciate her multicultural family at a young age.
-Lauren's conversation with Eddie and his love for her stories about her dog Sprinkles, who Eddie renamed "Señor Sprinkles," inspired her to write, illustrate, and publish a bilingual children’s book in Spanish and English for Eddie and children in similar situations.
+Lauren, too, was a Spanish speaker.
+Her conversation with Eddie and his love for her stories about her dog Sprinkles, who Eddie renamed "Señor Sprinkles," inspired her to write, illustrate, and publish a bilingual children’s book in Spanish and English for Eddie and children in similar situations.

 Lauren's love for writing has persisted over the years and is reflected in her most recent work of nonfiction, Uplifting Lives, which explores how the volunteers of the Hollywood Sunset Free Clinic have addressed pressing social realities in Los Angeles.
 In 2016, she wrote, directed and produced the short documentary film Suazo: The True Story of a Los Angeles Hero, based on one chapter from Uplifting Lives.